idvorkin/idvorkin.github.io/_posts/2021-12-28-Igor-Eulogy.md

 #### As a fit fellow.

 Igor knew physical health was the [source of his energy](https://medium.com/being-healthy/physical-health-a2f648e7574c#.g30t2werl) and acted accordingly.
-Every month Igor pledged his weight would be 140lbs, and he put [1000\$ on the line](http://ighealth.blogspot.com/2014/10/the-best-1000-i-did-spend.html) to make sure he never renegged on his pledge.
+Every month Igor pledged his weight would be 140lbs, and he put [1000\$ on the line](http://ighealth.blogspot.com/2014/10/the-best-1000-i-did-spend.html) to make sure he never reneged on his pledge.
 Igor valued his cardio vascular endurance and tried to run a fast 4 miles 2 to 3 times a week.
 Igor also tried to incorporate biking into his life whenever possible: biking to work, biking to doctors appointments, and even biking the grocery store (which was not efficient nor effective, but enjoyable).
 Finally, Igor knew the importance of sleep, and always woke up @ 5am.
 When Igor was having trouble getting enough sleep, he'd cut his caffeine to make sure his body forced him to get the sleep he needed.

 It took Igor almost 40 years to get his weight under control sustainably.
 At his most unhealthy, [Igor weighted 230 lbs](https://www.flickr.com/photos/idvorkin/4590579760/in/datetaken/), and felt terrible.
 Luckily Igor's good friend recommended [Fat sick and nearly dead](http://ighealth.blogspot.com/search?q=fat+sick+and+nearly+dead) and Igor began [juice fasting](http://ighealth.blogspot.com/search/label/juicing) the next day.